django-cms/django-cms/docs/getting_started/configuration.rst

 globally.

-If a user has the right to create new users he can now do so in the "Users - page".
-But he will only see the users he created.
+If a user has the right to create new users he can now do so in the "Users - page", but he will only see the users he created.
 The users he created can also only inherit the rights he has.
 So if he only has been granted the right to edit a certain page all users he creates can, in turn, only edit this page.
 Naturally he can limit the rights of the users he creates even further, allowing them to see only a subset of the pages to which he is allowed access.

 .. setting:: CMS_RAW_ID_USERS